Let My People Come

 Let My People Come is a musical with book and music by Earl Wilson, Jr. and lyrics by Wilson and Phil Oesterman.
-Subtitled "A Sexual Musical", the sexually-explicit show originally ran from 1974 to 1976 at The Village Gate theater in Greenwich Village, New York City.
-It began previews on Broadway on July 7, 1976, and closed on October 2, 1976 after 108 preview performances, technically never 'officially' opening for regular Broadway performances.
+Subtitled "A Sexual Musical", the sexually-explicit show originally ran from 1974 to 1976 at The Village Gate Theater in Greenwich Village, New York City.
+It began previews on Broadway on July 7, 1976, and closed on October 2, 1976, after 108 preview performances, technically never 'officially' opening for regular Broadway performances.
 The score includes songs such as "I'm Gay", "Come in My Mouth", "Fellatio 101" and "The Cunnilingus Champion of Company C", and features on-stage nudity.

 The show was nominated for a Grammy Award in 1975 for Best Original Cast Album.
+The title of the 1976 softcore pornographic comedy film Let My Puppets Come, written and directed by Gerard Damiano, was a parody of Let My People Come.

 Notable productions

-Off-Broadway
+Off-Broadway and elsewhere

-Let My People Come opened Off-Broadway on January 8, 1974 at The Village Gate and closed on July 5, 1976.
-A second New York City production opened in 1985, produced by Bernard Jay.
-A third New York City production opened in 2013 at The Underground, produced and directed by John Forslund, and featured both new and re-imagined numbers from the original production.
+Let My People Come opened Off-Broadway on January 8, 1974, at The Village Gate and closed on July 5, 1976.
+A second New York City production opened in 1985, produced by Martin Marlowe and Bernard Jay.
+A third New York City production opened in 2013 at The Underground in Manhattan, produced and directed by John Forslund, and featuring new and re-imagined numbers but “far less nudity than the original.”

 The show had a 10-year run at Grendel's Lair Cabaret Theatre in Philadelphia, and an 8-year run at the Basin Street Cabaret Theater in Toronto.
 The show also had runs in Chicago and London.